Volodymyr Vynnytsky: Career

 Rachmaninoff International Festival in Los Angeles, “Music at the Institute” in New York and Art Center of Greene County.
 Volodymyr Vynnytsky served as a Chairman of the Jury of the Emil Gilels International Piano Competition in Odesa, Ukraine.
 Vynnytsky has been a visiting member of the piano faculty in SUNY at Purchase, NY and at the University of Connecticut, CT.
 He is the Director of Chamber Music at the College of Charleston, Charleston, SC and Artistic Director of the Music and Art Center of Greene County, NY.
 Volodymyr Vynnytsky have made an extensive North American tour in February 2020 as a soloist with the National Symphony Orchestra of Ukraine, one of the finest Symphony Orchestras in Europe.
 This tour was managed by Columbia Artists, a legendary organization in the performing arts industry, a global leader in artist management.

+In February of 2024, Vynnytsky once again toured with the National Symphony Orchestra of Ukraine.